maciejczyzewski/maciejczyzewski.github.io/_posts/2014-06-23-application-cache-in-html5.markdown

 * __Offline browsing__ - users can navigate your full site when they’re offline
 * __Speed__ - resources come straight from disk, no trip to the network
-* __Resilience__ - if your site goes down for "maintenance", your users will get the offline experience
+* __Resilience__ - if your site goes down for “standard”, your users will get the offline experience

 Disadvantages: